How to use Modules

 A quick checklist

-• For payments or a store, finish the one-time Stripe connection from your status bar.
+- For payments, a store, Instagram, or Google reviews, finish the one-time connect from your status bar.

 New to building here?
 Start with Getting started with Frontpage, and learn the prompting habits in How to edit your site just by talking.